replicatedhq/kots.io/content/kotsadm/snapshots/storage-destinations.md

 | Server | The hostname or IP address of the NFS server |
 | Path | The path that is exported by the NFS server |

+An overview for configuring NFS is available [here](/kotsadm/snapshots/configuring-nfs/).

 ## Host Path

 When configuring the Admin Console to store snapshots on a local host path, the following fields are available: